felixvanoost/stravalyse/README.md

 These options can also be displayed from within the command line using the help command:

 `python strava_analysis_tool.py -h` or `python strava_analysis_tool.py --help`

+All user-configurable parameters, such as file paths and the colour palette used to generate any plots, are stored in the file `config.toml`.

 ### Plots